Fortnite bug gave hackers access to millions of player accounts, researchers say

 [Marriott: Hackers accessed more than 5 million passport numbers during November’s massive data breach]

-Epic’s admission follows a report by Check Point Research, an information security group, which said it privately notified Epic of the flaw after tests revealed it could lead to widespread fraud.
+Epic’s acknowledgment follows a report by Check Point Research, an information security group, which said it privately notified Epic of the flaw after tests revealed it could lead to widespread fraud.

 Check Point estimates that the vulnerability was open at least since 2018.